There are a number of ways to discount merchandise in Artisan.

 You can choose the Discount Type to control whether or not the discounts are combined or if the Best Discount is used.

 In this example, the discounts are combined, and the coupon is calculated after the item discounts.

 The base discount: 9.50 + 21.50 = 31.00 x 0.12 = 3.72

 The additional coupon discount: 31.00 – 3.72 = 27.28 x 0.10 = 2.73

-Remember you can also create amount based discounts by typing in the amount with a decimal point.
+Remember that you can also create amount-based discounts by typing in the amount with a decimal point.